GateNLP/gate-teamware/docs/userguide/documents_annotations_management.md

 It is recommended that:

 * Spaces are not used in column headings, use dash (`-`), underscore (`_`) or camel case (e.g. fieldName) instead.
-* The `.` is used to indicate hierachical information so don't use it if that's not what's intended.
+* The dot/full stop (`.`) is used to indicate hierarchical information so don't use it if that's not what's intended.
   Explanation on this feature is given below.

 Documents imported from a CSV files are converted to JSON for use internally in Teamware, the reverse is true when converting back to CSV.
-To allow a CSV to represent a tree structure, a dot notation is used to indicate a sub-field.
+To allow a CSV to represent a hierarchical structure, a dot notation is used to indicate a sub-field.

 In the following example, we can see that `gold` has a child field named `sentiment` which then has a child